I can connect to the ASK4 Wireless Network

 If you are using an antivirus or firewall product on your Windows device, it may be refusing new connections as a precaution.
 Please disable or update the antivirus and then try to access a web page.
 Usually, software of this nature is located in the system tray, located next to the time in the bottom right-hand corner.
 The icon for the system tray is a small upwards-facing arrow.

 While antivirus/firewall products are not as popular on Mac devices, they are available.
-If one of these products are installed and currently running, an icon should be present in the icon dock at the bottom or at the very top of the screen.
+If one of these products is installed and currently running, an icon should be present in the icon dock at the bottom or at the very top of the screen.
 You can also search for one of these products by using the Finder application.

 If so, you will need to add it to your account.
 Please visit signup.ask4.com, sign in and click “enable this device.”
 Alternatively, if you know the new device’s MAC address, you can add it to your account by visiting myaccount.ask4.com, signing in and then clicking on “Manage My Devices.”
 You will then need to click the add new device button and then you can enter the MAC address.